-One measure of mediation success is when it equips stakeholders to handle future challenges on their own.
-While this may not necessarily happen after a single experience with mediation, the stakeholders can take with them increased self-awareness and conflict management skills.

-Stakeholders may be shown how they can present a perspective using neutral or non-provocative language (Hobbs 1999) and without causing the other to lose face.
-An important part of conflict management is helping stakeholders recognize the need for the other party to build and save face (Ting-Toomey 1999; Volkema 1988; Blades 1984; Moore 96).
+One measure of mediation success is when it equips contenders to handle future challenges on their own.
+While this may not necessarily happen after a single experience with mediation, the disputants can take with them increased selfawareness and conflict management skills.
+Parties may be shown how they can present a perspective using neutral or nonprovocative language (Hobbs 1999) and without causing the other to lose face.
+An important part of conflict management is helping contenders recognize the need for the other party to build and save face (Ting-Toomey 1999; Volkema 1988; Blades 1984; Moore 1996).
 In the absence of these skills, people are likely to revert to a more dysfunctional and emotional approach to communication.
-Participants may also develop a better understanding of the nature of conflict - learning how to divide big issues into smaller ones and what constitutes a proper apology, for instance.
-Both stakeholders gain negotiation power as they improve their ability to communicate in effective ways.
+Participants may also develop a better understanding of the nature of conflict-learning how to divide big issues into smaller ones and what constitutes a proper apology, for instance.
+Both parties gain negotiating power as they improve their ability to communicate in effective ways.

-Mediators have the opportunity to privately discuss participant behaviors that are working, as well as those that are not.
-This avoids the appearance of favoritism associated with public compliments, as well as the loss of face connected with open criticism.
+Mediators have the opportunity to privately discuss participant behaviors that are working as well as those that are not.
+This avoids the appearance of favoritism associated with public compliments as well as the loss of face connected with open criticism.

-It is hard to expect the stakeholders to have a positive mutual conversation when they lack even the most rudimentary notion of how their communication strategies affect the other stakeholders.
+It is hard to expect the parties to have a positive mutual conversation when they lack even the most rudimentary notion of how their communication strategies affect the other disputants.
 Those who grasp new insights into the negotiation process early on are more likely to enter the joint session feeling confident and prepared, with some control over the results.

 Among the potential positive outcomes of transformative mediation is giving parties the opportunity to apologize and to accept an apology (Bush & Folger 1994).
-One stakeholder had a history of vitriolic temper outbreaks when I first met with him.
-His anger often manifested in shouting and profanity.
-During the pre-caucus, it became increasingly clear that this stakeholder felt no regret about his temper tantrums.
-He was quick to both minimize the extent of his anger, and to justify his bullying behavior.
+One party had a history of vitriolic temper outbreaks when I first met with him.
+His anger often manifested itself in shouting and profanity.
+During the precaucus, it became increasingly clear that this party felt no regret about his temper tantrums.
+He was quick both to minimize the extent of his anger and to justify his bullying behavior.
 Had he defended such behavior in a joint session, his credibility would have been greatly damaged.
 Through a series of role-plays and conversations during the pre-caucus, he came to understand the importance of offering an apology for his profanity and anger.
-Furthermore, he suggested that the topic be brought up early on in the joint session so he could have a chance to apologize.
+Furthermore, he suggested that the topic be brought up early in the joint session so he could have a chance to apologize.
 During the first role-play his words had sounded shallow at best.
 The actual apology offered during the joint session was moving and sincere.

 Regular caucusing has one advantage over pre-caucusing here.
-While the mediator can observe and coach a stakeholder during a pre-caucus, some dysfunctional communication approaches only manifest themselves during the joint session.
+While the mediator can observe and coach a party during a precaucus, some dysfunctional communication approaches manifest themselves only during the joint session.
 This is not a fatal flaw of pre-caucusing, because a regular caucus can be utilized later to deal with such issues.

-Much of what has been said here also applies to the idea of appealing to a stakeholder's higher principles.
+Much of what has been said here also applies to the idea of appealing to a party's higher principles.
 Many transformative opportunities that could otherwise be lost present themselves during the pre-caucus.
 For instance, an owner-operator said something touchingly positive about one of his managers during the pre-caucus.
-I suggested that it would be magnificent if he could share that thought with the other stakeholder during the joint session.
+I suggested that it would be magnificent if he could share that thought with the other party during the joint session.
 The owner explained that he would never do so.
-I challenged him to reconsider, but left the ultimate decision up to him.
+I challenged him to reconsider but left the ultimate decision up to him.
 The individual chose to share the affirming comment during the joint session, taking ownership for that decision, thus making it his own.